Objective

 KEY QUESTIONS

-Class also may explore what level of government has jurisdiction for each law to illustrate the distribution of powers in Canada.
+Teachers may also wish to explore the level of government that has jurisdiction for each law to illustrate the distribution of powers in Canada.

 4. Summarise the discussion with overhead The Purpose of Laws.

 5. Read Case Studies on the Purpose of Laws, then assign Renting a Home in Saskatchewan.
-PLEA's Rent: The Student's Guide is helpful for this activity.
+PLEA's Renting a Home is helpful for this activity.

 FURTHER EXPLORATIONS